The present tense in Italian is used to talk about things that are happening right now, recurring routines, and universal truths.

 Practice Present Tense Regular Verbs

-The present tense of Irregular verbs
+The present tense of Irregular Verbs

-It is important to remember that some irregular verbs in Italian do not follow these rules and have their own conjugations in the present tense.
+It is important to remember that some irregular verbs in Italian do not follow these rules and have their conjugations in the present tense.

 The irregular verbs of the first and third conjugation are few, while there are very numerous those of the second conjugation.